New Info -

 A link to the service hours form can be found near the top of this webpage.

-Extra Info about Packing and Traveling...which is not listed in the Participants handbook:
+Extra Info about Packing and Traveling...which is not listed in the Packing list above:

 Extra things on trail:

-These are things not listed on the packing list but might be helpful while at Trek: Wet wipes (these come in many varieties; hand wipes, body wipes, personal wipes, face wipes, etc.,), powdered drink mix, foot powder, snacks (possible snack ideas: beef jerky, trail mix, granola bars, raisins, etc.), 2-3 extra ziplock bags (for trash or items you want to keep dry), anti-bacterial hand sanitizer.
+These are things not listed on the packing list but might be helpful while at Trek: Wet wipes (these come in many varieties; hand wipes, body wipes, personal wipes, face wipes, etc.), foot powder, snacks (possible snack ideas: beef jerky, trail mix, granola bars, raisins, etc.), 2-3 extra ziplock bags (for trash or items you want to keep dry), anti-bacterial hand sanitizer.

 Important Things to know:

 -The items listed on the packing list include the clothing you'll wear the day we go on the mountain.
-For example: the packing list suggests 2-3 shirts and 2 pair of shorts.
+For example: the packing list suggests 2-3 short sleeve shirts and 2 pair of shorts.
 If you wear shorts and a shirt the day we go on the mountain, your backpack will only have 2 shirts and 1 pair of shorts in it.
+We'll help you know what to put in your pack when you're there, so don't worry if this doesn't make sense.

--For long pants, they say "non-jeans."
+-For long pants, do not bring jeans.
 Jeans are usually not light-weight and are especially uncomfortable when wet.
-We strongly suggest not bringing jeans on the mountain.
+Any kind of other pants should be fine.

--Long underwear - probably not needed unless you get cold easily.
+-Long underwear - if you get cold easily, you might want these, but probably not needed unless you get cold easily.

 -Travel pillow — this is helpful on the mountain.
 If you'd rather use a rolled up t-shirt or towel, that's fine...but it's not very soft.